-There’s nothing more important than creating a safe and healthy learning environment in schools, and that includes ensuring students, educators, and staff are prepared to handle potential active shooter threats.
+There’s nothing more important than creating a safe and healthy learning environment in schools, and that includes ensuring students, educators, and staff are prepared to handle a potential active shooter threat.
 While a lockdown-only approach has been the go-to practice for many years, all federal and state agencies—from the U.S. Department of Homeland Security to the U.S. Department of Education— recommend practices that utilize a multi-option response, as reported by the Journal of School Violence.
 The emerging research on the harmful impact of traumatic events makes it necessary to rethink past approaches and incorporate trauma-informed practices to support vulnerable students as much as possible.

 Trauma occurs as a result of an emotionally harmful situation, such as violence, abuse, neglect, or loss.
 It can happen to anyone, regardless of their age, gender, socioeconomic status, race, ethnicity, or sexual orientation.
 And it’s prevalent in our schools: According to the National Child Traumatic Stress Network, one in four children has been exposed to trauma that may affect their behavior.
-As such, it’s crucial that safety training utilizes a trauma-informed approach to maintain a school environment that meets students’ physical, emotional, and social safety needs.
+As such, it’s crucial that active threat response training utilizes a trauma-informed approach to maintain a school environment that meets students’ physical, emotional, and social safety needs.

-What Is a Trauma-Informed Approach?
+What Is a Trauma-Informed Approach to Active Shooter Threat Response Training?

 A trauma-informed approach is guided by the concept of the “Four R’s.”
 This stands for: